openvcloud/openvcloud/docs/install.md

 3. Start noVNC by running websockify_ovc on port 8091.
 4. Create a vnc instance in our database.

+For development the url passed to the script will be   `http://<ip>:8091` where <ip> is the ip of the host.

 ```
 gig:js9:/opt/code/github/openvcloud/openvcloud/scripts$ python3 installVNC.py --help
 usage: installVNC.py [-h] -u URL